Social Work Degrees in West Virginia

 The price of earning a social work degree in West Virginia depends on what college or university the student attends and how much financial aid they accrue.
 According to 2017-2018 statistics published by College Board, annual tuition for a public university costs $9,970 to $25,620, depending on whether the student lives in-state or out-of-state.
 The average private university charges $34,740 for each academic year.
 These numbers vary based on degree level, with general increases the more advanced the program.

-Directory of Social Work Programs in West Virginia
+Types of Social Work Licenses in West Virginia

 An online social work degree in West Virginia prepares you for careers that promote healthy living and provide individual and programmatic assistance to underserved communities.
 Licensed social workers can occupy roles in schools, hospitals, government agencies, and human rights organizations.
 Because these professionals serve diverse groups of people, social workers need empathy and cultural awareness.